 </div>

-Hereitem.NameIt will display the "parameter name" (such as "Article Author") you set in the backgrounditem.ValueThe value entered by the user.
-If you set 'Default value' to empty while creating a custom field in the background and the user does not fill it out when publishing content, thenitem.Valuewill be an empty string.
+Hereitem.NameIt will display the parameter name you set in the background (such as 'Article Author'),item.ValueThe value entered by the user.
+If you create a custom field in the background and set the 'Default Value' to empty, and the user does not fill in the content when publishing, thenitem.Valueit will be an empty string.

-If your business scenario requires more fine-grained control, for example, to only display specific named custom fields, or if you want to access via field name rather than loop index, you canarchiveParamsTagssortedparameter settingsfalselike this,paramsThe variable will become a Map, you can access it directly by field name:)
+If your business scenario requires more fine-grained control, such as displaying only specific named custom fields, or you want to access via field name instead of loop index, you canarchiveParamslabel'ssortedthe parameter tofalseThus,paramsThe variable will become a Map, you can access it directly by field name:

 <div class="specific-fields">